asyazwan/asyazwan.github.io/_posts/2019-05-22-mojave-virtualbox.md

 What worked for me finally was: [macos - VirtualBox 5.2 Won't Install on Mac OS 10.13 - Ask Different](https://apple.stackexchange.com/a/360123/332949) which boils down to:

+Go into recovery mode (reboot with Cmd + R during loading screen) and open the terminal:

 ```
 spctl kext-consent disable
 spctl kext-consent add VB5E2TV963